 No. If you are a registered and active voter, you will not need to register again.
 However, if you registered several elections ago and have not been exercising your right to vote, it would be a good idea to double check whether your registration record is still active.

-For more information, visit the Republic of the Philippines Commission on Elections’ official website.
+For more information, visit the Republic of the Philippines Commission on Elections’ official website and Facebook page.